gokmax/.vim/README.md

 * [Vim plugins I use](http://mirnazim.org/writings/vim-plugins-i-use/)

 ##How to get it as my vim file?
 1. If you don't familiar to the command-line, just download the whole file as the .zip file in the download icon in the front of this page.
-2. Else if you have a git account, just type the following command in your terminal.  // remember to cd the folder you want before git clone it!
+2. Else if you have a git account, just type the following command in your terminal.  // remember to open the folder you want before git clone it!

-•git clone git://github.com/gokmax/.vim.git
+                  *git clone git://github.com/gokmax/.vim.git*

+##Where should I put the .vim files? (important!)
+This .vim files uses the map theory to save its configurations.
+As default, I put the .vim files in the username/home/ which can easily to enter and map it to the real configurations file which means when you change your PC of system, it will be a great convenience since you are needn't to re-configure the vim.
+And, this is the shining point of this .vim files.
+Bellow I will describe it more detailedly.

 ##The shining feature of this vim file comparing to other one.